squarism/squarism.github.io/_posts/2011-04-02-what-do-you-use-an-enumerator-for-in-ruby.markdown

 # => As array: nothing, egg, baby, toddler, kid, teenager, adult, dead
 {% endhighlight %}

-<p>I've included the output in the comments above.
+I've included the output in the comments above.
 We define our stages of life and include a value 0-7 for each stage.
 I used a value in the @stages hash as the sort key so we could implement a custom sort for the #max and #min methods.
-Also notice that we have to sort our hash by value in #each because otherwise our hash would have to be defined in order (ie: nothing, egg, baby ...).</p>
+Also notice that we have to sort our hash by value in #each because otherwise our hash would have to be defined in order (ie: nothing, egg, baby ...).

-<p>So there you go, a very basic tour of Enumerable in Ruby.
-If this is interesting also look at how to mixin and implement your own Comparable.</p>
+So there you go, a very basic tour of Enumerable in Ruby.
+If this is interesting also look at how to mixin and implement your own Comparable.